CharliezXx/survival_game/README.md

 - [ ] Collectable item from environment
 - [ ] Add Hp of the player
 - [ ] Add Enemy with ai
-- [ ] Make Player can taking damage from enemy
+- [ ] Make Player can take damage from enemy
 - [ ] Etc.